-Tennis Nutrition: The food you put in your body directly impacts your performance on the court.
+The ideal tennis player diet is the food you put in your body, which directly impacts your performance on the court.

 - General Nutrition Advice

 What Is a Tennis Diet?

 A balanced tennis diet should include all micronutrients, including carbohydrates, proteins, and healthy fats.
 The food you eat needs to maximize your energy stores to meet your energy demands throughout your game and afterward.

 It is also critical to maintaining a healthy vitamin and mineral balance.
 Choosing fresh and natural products over processed and quick foods is essential to a healthy tennis diet.

 Carbohydrates are the most common source of energy.
 They serve as “fuel” for your muscles and organs.
 Before playing tennis, you should take enough complex carbohydrates to enhance performance and to keep your body from fatiguing during a match.
 Experts refer to it as an athlete’s stored carbohydrates.